shimmerumass/shimmer-docking-android/README.md

 ### 6.1 Dock Query

 The Dock Query protocol is used to determine the docking state and timestamp of a Shimmer device.
-The Android app (via `DockingManager` and related services) sends a command to the device:

-- **Command:** 0xD5 (CHECK_DOCK_STATE)
-- **Response:** 0xD6 (RESPONSE_DOCK_STATE), followed by:
-    - 1 status byte (0 = undocked, 1 = docked)
-    - 8 bytes of RTC64 timestamp (device clock, little-endian)

-This exchange is handled by the `DockingManager` and `DockingService`, which monitor the device and log the docking state and timestamp for each session.
-The status byte is used to decide whether to proceed with file transfer.

-### 6.2 RTC64 Decoding

-The RTC64 value is an 8-byte unsigned integer representing the device's clock ticks.
+The Android The RTC64 value is an 8-byte unsigned integer representing the device's clock ticks.
 It is sent in little-endian format and must be decoded for use in file headers and logs.

 - **Decoding:**